EtienneDx/git-mentor/gmt-web-app/README.md

-# Getting Started with Create React App
+# GMT Web App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project holds the frontend of the Git Mentor project.

 ## Available Scripts